akashvaghela09/master-backend-template/README.md

     ```
     The master backend will be accessible at http://localhost:6060

-2. To access the APIs of server1, use the URL http://localhost:6060/server1.
-For server2, use http://localhost:6060/server2.
+2. To access the APIs of server1, use the URL http://localhost:6060/server1. <br />For server2, use http://localhost:6060/server2.
 The individual apps will run under their respective routes.

 ## Development Workflow